Key takeaways

 How should a CA structure a canonical schema for multi gateway settlement files in India?

-Start with identity fields, merchant_id, sub_merchant_id, terminal_id, and order_id, then add transaction, capture, and settlement dates.
-Include gross amount, fee components, GST split, and net settlement, plus RRN, ARN, UTR, payout_id, and batch_id.
+Start with identity fields (merchant_id, sub_merchant_id, terminal_id, order_id, virtual_account_id), then add transaction, capture, and settlement dates.
+Include gross amount, fee components, GST split, net settlement, plus RRN, ARN, UTR, payout_id, batch_id, and promo_code for marketplace deductions (2026 update).
 Keep a mapping catalog per provider and version control it.
-Many teams use AI Accountant to auto learn mappings from CSV, XLS, and PDF, then post normalized entries to Tally or Zoho with GST computed automatically.

 What validations are mandatory before importing a settlement file into the ERP?

 Verify file integrity via checksums, confirm schema and header names, detect duplicates with hashing, and run date sanity checks.
-Validate that fee plus tax plus net equals gross, within a strict tolerance.
-Tools like AI Accountant automate these checks and quarantine bad records while continuing the batch.
+Validate that fee plus tax plus net equals gross within strict tolerance.
+Quarantine bad records while continuing the batch to avoid blocking daily runs.

 How do I treat GST on gateway fees, including chargeback fees, in journals?

-Determine place of supply, same state means CGST plus SGST, interstate means IGST.
-For each fee, book base amount to Payment Gateway Fees, tax to Input CGST and Input SGST or Input IGST, and credit your clearing account.
-Remember, chargeback fees also carry GST, which should be claimed as input if eligible.
-A rules engine in AI Accountant can compute the split per supplier GSTIN automatically.
+Determine place of supply: same state means CGST plus SGST, interstate means IGST at 18 percent.
+Book base amount to Payment Gateway Fees, tax to Input CGST and Input SGST or Input IGST, and credit your clearing account.
+Chargeback fees also carry GST which should be claimed as input if eligible.
+From 2026, ensure RRN or ARN linkages are preserved for audit traceability on ITC claims (2026 update).

 What reconciliation tolerances should I set for Indian settlements across T+0, T+1, and T+2 cycles?

-Use a two rupee tolerance for rounding on amounts, and a date window aligned to the cycle, two to three days for T+1, up to five business days for T+2.
+Use one rupee tolerance for T+0 UPI settlements, two rupees for T+1 card settlements, and a date window of up to five business days for T+2 (2026 update).
 Keep separate tolerances for gross, fees, and net.
-Implement a three layer match, bank to batch, settlement to gateway, gateway to ERP.
-AI Accountant ships with configurable tolerances and reason codes for exceptions.
+Implement a three layer match: bank to batch, settlement to gateway, gateway to ERP.

 How can I detect and link chargebacks quickly to the original sale in my books?